Skip to main content

 1. Open Settings from the main navigation.

-• Total collected — The gross amount of customer payments included in this payout.
+• Gross — The total amount of customer payments in the batch.

-• Net deposited — The amount transferred to your bank account.
+• Net — The amount transferred to your bank account.

 Understanding Payout Statuses

-Each payout has a status that tells you where it is in the process.
+Each payout shows a status that tells you where it is in the process:

 StatusWhat It Means

 FailedThe transfer could not be completed.
-Check your bank details in Stripe.
+The reason appears in red below the row.

-If a payout fails, Stripe retries automatically in most cases.
-Check that your bank account details are correct in your Stripe dashboard.
-Knead displays a briefing card on The Counter when a payout status changes so you stay informed without digging through settings.
+If a payout fails, check that your bank account details are correct in your Stripe dashboard.
+Knead also surfaces payout status changes as a “What’s new” card on The Counter, so you stay informed without digging through settings.

-Knead surfaces payout status updates as briefing cards on The Counter.
-When a payout is initiated, completed, or fails, you see a card at the top of your dashboard.
-This keeps important financial updates visible without requiring you to check settings manually.
+Knead surfaces payout status changes in the What’s new feed on The Counter.
+When a payout starts processing, lands, or fails, a card appears so important financial updates stay visible without your having to check settings.

 Still need help?
 Contact us